-Whatever you thought of director Danny Boyle’s effort to open the 2012 London Games – odd, awesome, undignified, funny, underwhelming, or overwhelming – it was yet another marvel of Olympic production.
-The stadium floor went from pastoral to industrial, from a hard rock concert to a soft dance performance and back again.
-Boyle crammed in hundreds of years of British history, high culture and pop culture, from sheep to Shakespeare to the Sex Pistols, and he did it in front of Queen Elizabeth II, who was decidedly unstuffy.
-She even joined in the fun herself before later declaring the Games open.
+Whatever you thought of director Danny Boyle’s effort to open the 2012 London Games – odd, awesome, undignified, funny, underwhelming, overwhelming, maybe all of the above – it was yet another marvel of Olympic production.
+The stadium floor went from pastoral to industrial, from a hard rock concert to a soft dance performance, and back again.
+Boyle crammed in hundreds of years of British history, high culture and pop culture, from sheep to Shakespeare to the Sex Pistols, and he did it in front of Queen Elizabeth II, who was decidedly unstuffy and even joined in the fun herself before later declaring the Games open.

-It was impossible to process all the light, sound and symbolism, much less report it all.
-So here are the top five memorable moments from the curtain raiser on London 2012:
+The light, sound, symbolism, it was impossible to process it all, let alone report it all.
+So here are the top five most memorable moments from the curtain raiser on London 2012:

-5. The scene setters: We began in the olde English countryside, with fake townspeople living daily life and playing games, but with 7,346 square meters of real grass, real flowers and 80 real live animals – two goats, three cows, three dogs, 10 chickens, 10 ducks, 12 horses and 40 sheep.
+5. The scene setters: We began in the olde English countryside, with fake townspeople living daily life and playing games, but with 7,346 square meters of real grass and real flowers and 89 real live animals – two goats, three cows, three dogs, 10 chickens, 10 ducks, 12 horses and 40 sheep.
 At one point, you could hear baa-ing in the stadium’s upper deck.
-Then suddenly the dark beat of drums gave way to a loud, chaotic and creepy depiction of the Industrial Revolution with seven gigantic chimneys rising from the stadium floor and belching smoke into the sky.
-Hundreds of workers forged iron to make Olympic rings.
+Then suddenly, with the dark beat of drums, that gave way to a depiction of the Industrial Revolution – loud, chaotic, even creepy – seven gigantic chimneys rising from the stadium floor and belching smoke into the sky, hundreds of workers forging iron to make Olympic rings.
 Romantic and real.

-3. "Chariots of Fire'': When you think of athletics and England, you hear "Chariots of Fire'' in your head.
-The London Symphony Orchestra played the iconic music as the famous movie scene played on the screens.
-That would have been enough, except Danny Boyle added a bit of British humor.
+3. "Chariots of Fire'': Think athletics, think England and you can hear "Chariots of Fire'' in your head.
+The London Symphony Orchestra played the iconic music as the famous movie scene played on the screens, and that would have been enough – except Danny Boyle added a bit of British humor.
 Actor Rowan Atkinson, a.k.a.
 Mr. Bean, joined the orchestra and pretended to play one note, repeatedly pressing one key on a synthesizer.
-He also appeared inserted into the infamous movie scene, racing on the beach, jumping in a car, cutting to the front and finishing first.
-And he ended with a fart joke.
+He also appeared inserted into the infamous movie scene, racing on the beach, jumping in a car, cutting to the front and cutting through the tape first.
+Oh, and he ended with a fart joke.